christopher5106/FastAnnotationTool/README.md

 - `--neg_per_pos=1 --neg_width=0.3` defines the number of negative sample to extract per positives and the width of the capture window in percentage to the width of the image (30%).
 By default, no negative (0).

 - `--backend=directory` defines the output format for storing the results.
 Possible values are : directory, lmdb, tesseract, opencv.
 Default value is directory.

+# Licences

+This tool has been developped for a work at Axa, and is a contribution to OpenSource by Axa.